 No special requirements

-This subject covers the principles and rules of building measurement using the Australian Standard Method of Measurement of Building Works.
-Students apply these principles and rules to the measurement of detailed construction works examples.
-Students will demonstrate alternative approaches to measurement for detailed builder’s quantities and estimates.
+Covers the principles and rules of building measurement using the Australian Standard Method of Measurement of Building Works, and applies them to the measurement of detailed construction works examples.
+Demonstrates alternative approaches to measurement for detailed builder’s quantities and estimates.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.